opendocsg/slw-judgments-backfill/2017_SGHC_83/report.md

 47     The question then is whether a distinction is to be drawn between an order made under O 14 r 12 which determines the entire action and one which determines a substantive issue in the action.
 In my view, both constitute final orders.
 A decision that finally disposes of the substantive rights of the parties on an issue in the action need not be one that affects the entire action.

-48     This analysis may be supported by an earlier decision of the Court of Appeal in _OpenNet Pte Ltd v Info-Communications Development Authority of Singapore_ [2013] 2 SLR 880 (“ _OpenNet_ ”).
+48     This analysis may be supported by an earlier decision of the Court of Appeal in _OpenNet Pte Ltd v Info-Communications Development Authority of Singapore_ <span class="citation">[2013] 2 SLR 880</span> (“ _OpenNet_ ”).
 As noted in _Dorsey_ at [90], the court in _OpenNet_ had decided that an order was final in the sense that it effectively disposed of a party’s substantive claim to relief (see _OpenNet_ at [18]).
 It was not suggested there that the decision must also dispose of the entire action.

 49     As a matter of principle, there seems to be no difference between an order which dismisses an entire action and one which dismisses a particular claim but not the entire action for the purpose of determining whether an order is a final order.
 Each is a final order because it finally disposes of a substantive issue in the action between the parties.